brorb/710-wiki/Content/YouTube/Videos/7-10 Tone/12_capturedRecall.md

 **Video Summary:** A flashing image of a white strip over a black background and a red "L" shape in the left side of the screen while a beeping noise plays on loop (which is possibly a type of signal wave).

 **Clues:** The description could be some .op files (OpenPAT or eSignal), which possibly point to some coordinates.
+In the metadata for the video, the YouTube